mcneel/developer.rhino3d.com/content/en/guides/general/how-this-site-works/index.md

 ### Samples

-Samples are contained in the `/_samples/` directory.
+Samples are contained in the `/content/en/samples/` folder.

 Here is an example of the YAML for [this sample](/samples/cpp/add-a-cone-surface/):